Marion County Businesses Compost!

 All food can be composted in this program, including fruit, vegetables, meat, bones, dairy, grains, baked goods, and prepared foods.
 Liquids (such as soups) are not accepted, but if it's possible to strain the liquid then any residual solids can be composted.

-What happens to food scraps and food-soiled paper?
+What happens to food scraps?

 I want my business to start composting food waste.
 What should I do?